-We are proud to announce the third in the series of TEDxFindhorn talks held in the Universal Hall, Findhorn Foundation.
+Announcing the latest in the series of TEDxFindhorn events held at the Universal Hall, Findhorn Foundation.
 TEDx events are locally organised TED events, which have become world-renowned as the place to share inspiring ideas, heart-warming stories and exciting innovations.

 Tickets for this event cost £2 and can be purchased online.

 Tickets can also be purchased on the door, but we would like to encourage people to buy online before the event, since this will help with the entrance queue in the Hall.

 We have 4 exciting and inspirational speakers, talking on a diverse range of subjects: